papua new guineaPGKIM

 At Anchorage

-2-3 vessels may be at anchor based on operational demands and traffic.
+1-3 vessels typically at anchor based on demand and traffic conditions.

 Vessels waiting